henry16lin/2DPCA_for_face_recognition/README.md

 1. create project matrix if there is doesn't exist
 2. load registered face and test image
 3. compute distance between face in the test image and each registered face and do face recognition

+`eigenface_recognition.py`: similar to `2DPCA_face_recognition.py` but projection transformer come from cv2 which is easier to use...